Overweight? You Still Might Have Serious Fat DeficiencyUpdated: April 05, 2017healthy fats, Skin Health, weight loss

 This is a common misconception in conventional skincare advice that is still misguidedly followed today, and yet there is no evidence or science to support this theory.

 The same is true for the myth that fat makes us fat.
-The fat phobia mindset that has been going on for decades is not only contributing to skin issues and paradoxically even weight gain, but it is also the reason for widespread fatty acid deficiency that is at the core of symptoms triggered by a variety of other health problems.
+The fat phobia mindset that has been going on for decades is not only contributing to skin issues and paradoxically even weight gain.
+It is also the reason for widespread fat deficiency that is at the core of symptoms triggered by a variety of other health problems.

 Your Skin NEEDS Dietary Fat